Petrov-Galerkin Model Reduction

 Projection-based reduced-order models (ROMs) are a powerful tool for accelerating simulations of high-dimensional dynamical systems by projecting the governing equations onto a carefully chosen low-dimensional subspace.
 This reduces computational cost significantly while retaining the system’s essential dynamics.

 Traditional ROMs typically rely on orthogonal (Galerkin) projection using energy-optimal bases such as Proper Orthogonal Decomposition (POD).
-However, these approaches often break down in highly non-normal systems, where low-energy directions can strongly influence the dynamics—leading to instability and poor accuracy.
-In contrast, oblique (Petrov–Galerkin) projection uses distinct trial and test spaces, allowing for greater flexibility.
-This enables the ROM to capture both the directions of high variance in the state and those to which the system’s outputs are most sensitive—leading to more stable and accurate models.
+In more challenging systems, low-energy directions can still influence the dynamics and affect accuracy.
+Oblique (Petrov-Galerkin) projection uses distinct trial and test spaces, providing additional flexibility for stable and accurate reduced models.

-Simulating nonequilibrium thermochemical plasma flows poses significant challenges due to the high dimensionality introduced by detailed, state-specific kinetics.
-While full state-to-state (StS) models provide the highest physical accuracy, they are computationally intractable when embedded directly into multidimensional CFD solvers.
+Simulating thermochemical nonequilibrium flows poses significant challenges due to the high dimensionality introduced by detailed, state-specific kinetics.
+While full state-to-state (StS) models provide the highest physical accuracy, they are computationally intractable when embedded directly into multidimensional solvers.

-To address this, I developed a reduced-order modeling strategy based on an extension of the CoBRAS framework — a method that constructs oblique projection operators for nonlinear systems by balancing statistical information from both forward and adjoint trajectories.
+To address this, I worked on a reduced-order modeling strategy based on an extension of the CoBRAS framework, a method that constructs oblique projection operators for nonlinear systems by balancing statistical information from both forward and adjoint trajectories.

 📚 Selected Publications